May 20, 2023 City Council Minutes

 MOUNTAIN IRON CITY COUNCIL

-Mayor Anderson called the City Council meeting to order at 6:30p.m. with the following members present: Councilor Ed Roskoski, Al Stanaway, Julie Buria and Mayor Peggy Anderson.
-Also present were: Craig Wainio, City Administrator; Anna Amundson, Library Director/Special Events Coordinator; Amanda Inmon, Municipal Services Secretary; SGT Toma, Sheriff’s Department; Bryan Lindsay, City Attorney; and Al Johnson, City Engineer.
-Absent members: Councilor Joe Prebeg Jr.
+Mayor Anderson called the City Council meeting to order at 6:30p.m. with the following members present: Councilor Ed Roskoski, Al Stanaway, Joe Prebeg Jr., Julia Buria, and Mayor Peggy Anderson.
+Also, present were: Craig Wainio, City Administrator; Tim Satrang, Director of Public Works; Anna Amundson, Library Director/Special Events Coordinator; Amanda Inmon, Municipal Services Secretary; Al Johnson, City Engineer; and SGT Grant Toma, Sheriff’s Department.

 - That the communications be accepted and placed on file and those requiring further action by the City Council be acted upon during their proper sequence on the agenda.

-It was moved by Roskoski to amend the original motion to remove the Napa Christenson Auto Parts bills from the consent agenda for separate consideration.
+It was moved by Roskoski to amend the motion, to remove the Parts City/Champion Auto bills in the amount of $197.00, and Floor to Ceiling in the amount of $4,666.00, from the consent agenda for separate consideration.
 The motion failed due to lack of support.

 Public Forum: